self-xdsd/self-blog/_posts/2020-04-01-microtasking-in-xdsd.markdown

 sound strange at first, you may have heard of the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) - they are almost synonyms.

-Let's see how microtasking works in XDSD.
+Let's see how microtasking works in Self XDSD.

 <figure class="articleimg">
  <img src="{{page.image}}" alt="The Self PM in Action." style="box-shadow: 2px 2px 2px 2px grey;">